Upgrading from SharePoint 2010

 Migrate to SharePoint Online

-Be sure SharePoint Online offers all the features you need by reviewing the associated service description.
-Here's the link to all Office 365 Service Descriptions:
+Be sure SharePoint Online offers all the features you need by reviewing its service description.

 There isn't currently a means by which you can directly migrate from SharePoint Server 2010 (or SharePoint Foundation 2010) to SharePoint Online, so much of the work is manual.
 This does give you the opportunity to archive and prune data and sites that are no longer needed, before the move.
 You can archive other data into storage.
 Also remember that neither SharePoint Server 2010 nor SharePoint Foundation 2010 will stop working at end of support, so administrators can have a period during which SharePoint is still running if their customers forget to move some of their data.